 Hiking is all about the joy of being out in the wild, enjoying the scenery, and spending time with friends doing the things that you love.
 But for all of the above to happen, we have to first take care of a few practicalities.

 One of the most important of these practicalities is gauging how long our hikes will take, which is where learning your average pace comes into the equation.

-It lets you choose a trail that’s appropriate for your fitness levels.
-It allows you to estimate the time required to cover different stages of your trip.
-It gives you bragging rights over your slow-moving friends—and a solid excuse when lagging behind the fast-moving ones!
+Knowing this lets you choose a trail that’s appropriate for your fitness levels.
+It allows you to estimate the time required to cover different stages of your trip (vital on a thru-hike!).
+It gives you bragging rights over your slow-moving friends… and a solid excuse when lagging behind the fast-moving ones!

 More than this, it’s a tool that can help you ensure you don’t overextend yourself and suffer the consequences of benightment, being late for dinner, or stumbling about in the dark trying to find your way back to your car or campsite.

-Simply put, your average hiking speed is the pace at which you walk over a certain period of time.
-It varies from person to person and depends on several factors, including incline, trail conditions, weather conditions, pack weight, and altitude.
+The pace at which you walk over a certain period of time will vary from person to person and depend on multiple factors, including incline, trail conditions, weather conditions, pack weight, and altitude.

 Why Knowing Your Pace Is Important